 PHIL 305 - Intermediate Logic (4)

 This course covers some extensions of elementary logic with applications.
 Topics may include propositional modal logic, quantified modal logic, inductive logic, and meta-logic.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: 30 college credits or any 100- or 200-level philosophy course.